Involutive Brauer groups and Poincar\'e rings: Introduction

-Given a class $ \mathcal{C} $ in the (non-involutive) derived Brauer group, a choice of compact generator $ G \in \mathcal{C} $ gives rise to a \emph{generalized} Azumaya algebra $ \mathrm{End}_{\mathcal{C}}(G) $ of endomorphisms.
-The interpretation of the derived Brauer group as Morita equivalence classes of generalized Azumaya algebras with involution follows from the existence of suitable compact generators \cites[Theorem 0.2]{MR2957304}[Theorem 6.1]{MR3190610}.
-By bootstrapping the relevant results of Toën and Antieau--Gepner and combining with relative enhancements of descriptions of endomorphism algebras contained in \cite[\S3.1]{CDHHLMNNSI}, we prove the following. \begin{theorem} [{Corollary~\ref{cor: Brauer classes represented by Azumaya algebras with genuine involution}}] Let $ (X,\lambda, Y,p) $ be a scheme with involution and good quotient and assume that $ X $ is qcqs.
+We bootstrap the relevant results of Toën and Antieau--Gepner and develop relative enhancements of descriptions of endomorphism algebras contained in \cite[\S3.1]{CDHHLMNNSI} to prove the following. \begin{theorem} [{Corollary~\ref{cor: Brauer classes represented by Azumaya algebras with genuine involution}}] Let $ (X,\lambda, Y,p) $ be a scheme with involution and good quotient and assume that $ X $ is qcqs.
 Then every class in $\pi_0(\mathfrak{br}^\mathrm{p}(X,\lambda,Y,p))$ can be represented by a derived Azumaya algebra with genuine involution. \end{theorem} \begin{remark} An algebra with $ \lambda $-involution is a homotopy-coherent version of an associative algebra with involution; this is an ``involutive'' analogue of the relationship between $ \mathbb{A}_\infty $-algebras and associative algebras.
-A \emph{derived Azumaya algebra with genuine involution} is an $ \EE_\sigma $-algebra whose underlying coherently associative/$ \mathbb{A}_\infty $-algebra is Azumaya in the sense of \cites{MR2927172}[\S2.2]{MR2957304}{MR3190610} and some additional data; see Definition \ref{defn:alt definition of Azumaya algebra with involution}. \end{remark} Under certain hypotheses, a classical Azumaya algebras with involution determines a derived Azumaya algebra with genuine involution, which induces a homomorphism from Parimala-Srinivas's involutive Brauer group to the Poincaré Brauer group, see Proposition \ref{prop:from_involutive_Brauer_to_Poincare_Brauer}.
-Toën and Antieau--Gepner show that $ \pi_0 \mathfrak{br} $ vanishes étale-locally just like its non-derived counterpart.
-However, in our situation the comparison map fails to be an isomorphism (even étale-locally) for a very basic reason.
-We illustrate this reason with an example. \begin{example} [{Examples~\ref{ex:br and br' for alg closed field} \& \ref{ex:pnbr_closed_point_ramified}, Remark \ref{rmk:non_classical_PnBr_classes}}] Let $k$ be an algebraically closed field of characteristic $\neq 2$, equipped with the trivial involution.
-Then
+A \emph{derived Azumaya algebra with genuine involution} is an $ \EE_\sigma $-algebra whose underlying $ \mathbb{A}_\infty $-algebra is Azumaya in the sense of \cites{MR2927172}[\S2.2]{MR2957304}{MR3190610} and some additional data; see Definition \ref{defn:alt definition of Azumaya algebra with involution}. \end{remark} Recall that the isomorphism from Morita equivalence classes of generalized Azumaya algebras to the derived Brauer group is implemented by $ \left[\mathcal{A}\right] \mapsto \Mod_{\mathcal{A}}\left(\mathcal{D}_{\mathrm{perf}}(X)\right) $; the inverse takes $ \mathcal{C} $, chooses a generator $ G $, and associates to $ \mathcal{C} $ to the algebra of derived endomorphisms $ \left[\mathrm{End}_{\mathcal{C}}(G)\right] $.
+A Poincaré structure on a category $ \mathcal{C} $ gives rise to so-called Poincaré objects; for each $ d \in \ZZ $, there is a Poincaré structure on $ \mathcal{D}_{\mathrm{perf}}(\ZZ) $ whose Poincaré objects consist of $ M \in \mathcal{D}_{\mathrm{perf}}(\ZZ) $ equipped with a $ d $-shifted Poincaré duality pairing.
+A natural way in which such Poincaré objects in $ \mathcal{D}_{\mathrm{perf}}(X) $ arise is Serre--Grothendieck duality (see Observation \ref{obs:anti_involutions_shifted_pairing_Skolem_Noether} and Example \ref{ex:Grothendieck_Serre_duality_objects}).
+Given a class $ \beta $ in $\pi_0(\mathfrak{br}^\mathrm{p}(X,\lambda,Y,p))$, taking endomorphisms of a suitably chosen Poincaré object produces a derived Azumaya algebra with involution representing $ \beta $.